Online CNA Classes in California: Reviewing Top Programs

 Why Trust EduMed?
 We partner with 150+ nursing & allied health professionals to bring you the most in-depth data & insights on higher education & careers in healthcare.
 Meet our team and review our editorial values.

-A Closer Look at Online CNA Classes in California
+How They Work: Online CNA Classes in California

-There are lots of online CNA classes in California to choose from.
-How those programs deliver their online content, however, varies from program to program.
+Schools and programs across California offer both hybrid and online CNA classes and certification programs.
+How those programs deliver their online content, however, varies from school to school.
 Some offer their nursing theory courses entirely online (via live-streamed class sessions, in most cases) while others combine online coursework with campus-based classes and skills labs.
-All CNA programs in California – online or not – additionally include face-to-face clinical practice experiences in program-approved medical facilities, something that’s mandated by the state to qualify students to obtain their California CNA certifications.

 Here are profiles of three current online CNA classes in California to give you a good idea of what you can expect to find during your program search: